Gorgosaurus: Formerly assigned species

 Several species were incorrectly assigned to Gorgosaurus in the 20th century.
 A complete skull of a small tyrannosaurid (CMNH 7541), found in the younger, late Maastrichtian-age Hell Creek Formation of Montana, was named Gorgosaurus lancensis by Charles Whitney Gilmore in 1946.
 This specimen was renamed Nanotyrannus by Bob Bakker and colleagues in 1988.
-Currently, many paleontologists regard Nanotyrannus as a juvenile Tyrannosaurus rex.
+While many paleontologists once regarded Nanotyrannus as a juvenile Tyrannosaurus, it has since been recognized as a valid taxon.
 Similarly, Evgeny Maleev created the names Gorgosaurus lancinator and Gorgosaurus novojilovi for two small tyrannosaurid specimens (PIN 553-1 and PIN 552–2) from the Nemegt Formation of Mongolia in 1955.
 Kenneth Carpenter renamed the smaller specimen Maleevosaurus novojilovi in 1992, but both are now considered juveniles of Tarbosaurus bataar.